 Vice Chancellor Botti directs and facilitates financial strategy, management, and planning for Rutgers University–New Brunswick.
 She develops strategies that ensure the university's financial well-being and promote efficient operation.

-Vice Chancellor Branch leads operations to enhance diversity and inclusion in recruitment, retention, curriculum, research, and community engagement across Rutgers University–New Brunswick.
+Senior Vice President Branch leads operations to enhance diversity and inclusion in recruitment, retention, curriculum, research, and community engagement across Rutgers University–New Brunswick.
 In addition, she works to expand and strengthen partnerships with the external community to support institutional goals of inclusion and equity in those relationships.

 Vice Chancellor Hollingshead serves as a key strategic advisor and member of the cabinets of both the chancellor of Rutgers University–New Brunswick and Rutgers Biomedical and Health Sciences.
 She sets long-term strategies to advance awareness of our mission, accomplishments, vision, and values, and leads day-to-day marketing and communications efforts.
 She is a veteran marketer and communicator who has spent the majority of her 20-year career in higher education and health care.

 Vice Chancellor McAnuff oversees Undergraduate Admissions, Student Financial Aid, Academic Records, Registration, Retention Programs, and Early Awareness Outreach at Rutgers University–New Brunswick.
 Under his direction, Enrollment Management is also opening a "One Stop Student Services Center" to respond to student administrative needs in one location.
 Vice Chancellor McAnuff brings to Rutgers outstanding leadership, innovative thinking, and progressive programs such as Rutgers Future Scholars.